 Gelatin is used to harden the juice into the gummy shapes.
 Gelatin is an animal product and it’s a good idea to get good quality gelatin.
-I recommend this brand.
+I recommend Great Lakes Gelatin, which can be found at health food stores or ordered online.
 Vegetarians and vegans may want to stick with using the juice only or find an alternative method.
 I do not have experience making vegetarian gummies.

 Elderberries are a powerful herb for preventing a cold or flu and for shortening the duration of a cold or flu.
 In this recipe we first make a juice from dried elderberries and other herbs then we use gelatin to make fun gummy shapes.
 Kids of all ages will enjoy them!

 - 50 grams of dried elderberries (about a 1/2 cup)